Pandora, Credit Suisse lift European shares, Athens outperforms

 Mike Dolan, Markets Editor EMEA.
 (Editing by Louise Ireland)

-* Profit in march quarter last year was 60.1 million rupees as per IND-AS; total income was 6.14 billion rupees
+May 16 The S&P 500 and the Nasdaq opened at record intraday highs on Tuesday, helped by gains in technology and consumer staples stocks.

-* March quarter net profit 88.1 million rupees versus net loss of 1.32 billion rupees year ago
+* March quarter profit 384.5 million rupees versus profit 355.3 million rupees year ago